Natural Resources

 Most of this MLRA is in the Tennessee section of the Valley and Ridge province of the Appalachian Highlands.
 The thin stringers in the western part of the area are mostly in the Cumberland Plateau section of the Appalachian Plateaus province of the Appalachian Highlands.
 A separate area of the MLRA in northern Alabama is in the Highland Rim section of the Interior Low Plateaus province of the Interior Plains.
 The western side of the area is dominantly hilly to very steep and is rougher and much steeper than the eastern side, much of which is rolling and hilly.
 Elevation ranges from 660 feet (200 meters) near the southern end of the area to more than 2,400 feet (730 meters) in the part of the area in the western tip of Virginia.
 Some isolated linear mountain ridges rise to nearly 4,920 feet (1,500 meters) above sea level.

 The MLRA is highly diversified.
 It has many parallel ridges, narrow intervening valleys, and large areas of low, irregular hills.
 The bedrock in this area consists of alternating beds of limestone, dolomite, shale, and sandstone of early Paleozoic age.
 Ridgetops are capped with more resistant carbonate and sandstone layers, and valleys have been eroded into the less resistant shale beds.
 These folded and faulted layers are at the southernmost extent of the Appalachian Mountains.
-The narrow river valleys are filled with unconsolidated deposits of clay, silt, sand, and gravel.
+Unconsolidated deposits of clay, silt, sand, and gravel fill the narrow river valleys.

 Classification relationships